sunilswizy/sunilswizy/README.md

 - 👋 Hi, I’m @sunil
-- 👀 I’m interested in web devlopement
+- 👀 Just a kid who is chasing his dreams!
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on web oriented projects
 - 🌱 I’m good at react, node, sql and more.